microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-record.md

 This action is not intended to record the entire call.
 The maximum length of recording is 2 minutes.
 The recording is not saved permanently by the by the Cloud Communications Platform and is discarded shortly after the call ends.
 The bot must download the recording promptly after the recording operation finishes by using the recordingLocation value that's given in the completed notification.

->**Note:** Any media collected may **not** be persisted.
-Make sure you are compliant with the laws and regulations of your area when it comes to call recording.
-Please consult with a legal counsel for more information.
+>**Note:** You may NOT record or otherwise persist media content from calls or meetings that your application accesses, or data derived from that media content.
+Make sure you are compliant with the laws and regulations of your area regarding data protection and confidentiality of communications.
+Please see the [Terms of Use](https://docs.microsoft.com/en-us/legal/microsoft-apis/terms-of-use) and consult with your legal counsel for more information.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).